 The traditional life insurance LoB is closed to new business and contains capital and annuity insurance policies with profit participation.
 The unit-linked portfolio of SLLIE contains products with and without guarantees.
 Capitalisation products consist of a closed portfolio of unit-linked products for which the Company bears no insurance risk.

 In September 2016, the Group launched the new sub-brand Swiss Life Global Solutions, which also includes the business underwritten by SLLIE.
-The main geographical areas where the Company carries out business are Switzerland, Austria, Italy and Germany, ordered by amount of gross premium written.
+The main geographical areas where the Company carries out business are Switzerland, Austria, Italy, Germany, and Sweden.